EtienneGof/FunCLBM/README.md

 ## Quick start

-The scala code must be built using maven using the file ./build.sh
+The build.sh script helps the user build the project using maven.